nishkeni/nishkeni.github.io/_pages/about.md

 Research Interests
 ======

 My broad research interest lies in building Statistical Models and Algorithms which can efficiently perform Inference and Learning.
-My key areas of focus are in Statistical Modelling, Network Science, Robotics and Optimization.
+My key areas of focus are in Statistical Signal Processing & Modeling, Robotics, Network Science, and Biological Modeling.
+I am also an Autodidact of Medicine and Surgery.
 My prime hobby is _'Thinking'_ and I like to find algorithmic solutions to real-life problems by _'kernelling'_ them into the Mathematical World.
 I also like to think about the fusion of Machine Learning and Game Theory, as these disciplines model the most supreme agents we live with!

 <br>